 Primary students took on the task of making eco bricks, which will be used to build structures in the gardens around school.
 Collecting bottles and soft plastic has increased awareness amongst the students about the amount of plastic waste they create in their everyday lives.

-BISP also hosted its second Eco Week (story here), which saw experts from Sea Keepers International visit British International School, Phuket to give presentations on the oceans and how they can save them.
+BISP also hosted its second Eco Week, which saw experts from Sea Keepers International visit British International School, Phuket to give presentations on the oceans and how they can save them.
 The Eco group also ran a popular eco fair with vendors from across the island selling eco-friendly products.
-You can also read the 1st edition of the [email protected] Newsletter, which was released during the Eco Week.
-It is the result of our students’ hard work under the supervision of Mrs Duncan.